- Academic Affairs

 E. Albert Reece, MD, PhD, MBA

-E. Albert Reece is the University vice president for medical affairs and the John Z. and Akiko K. Bowers Distinguished Professor and dean of the University of Maryland School of Medicine.
-He is also a professor in the departments of Obstetrics, Gynecology and Reproductive Sciences, Medicine, and Biochemistry and Molecular Biology.
+He also is a professor in the departments of Obstetrics, Gynecology and Reproductive Sciences, Medicine, and Biochemistry and Molecular Biology.
 He is a member of the prestigious Institute of Medicine (IOM) of the National Academy of Sciences, and started a three-year term on its governing council beginning in January 2013.

 Originally from Jamaica, West Indies, Reece has a bachelor’s degree from Long Island University (magna cum laude), a medical degree from New York University School of Medicine, a PhD in biochemistry from the University of the West Indies, Kingston, Jamaica, and an MBA from the Fox School of Business & Management of Temple University.